-Here at Lin.
-Howe we want your child to be as successful as possible in school.
-Success in school is not just about reading and math.
-It is also about knowing how to learn and get along with others.
-As the school counselor I will be teaching small counseling group classes using the Second Step program.
+As the school counselor I will also be teaching small counseling group classes using the Second Step program for students in grades 2nd through 5th.
 These classes are offered to students who can benefit from additional practice in critical life-long skills.

 Students are chosen for the Second Step program based on the previous year report cards and teacher referral.

 Our New Student Group is offered to new Lin.
 Howe students in grades 1 through 5.
 The group will assist children with the adjustment of attending a new school.
 This is also a great opportunity for them to meet other new students and become familiar with important staff and areas of Lin.
 Howe.

 I will be providing short-term counseling services designed to help students with issues that may be interfering with his/her learning and socialization within the school community.